 \textbf{FedCIL}: FedCIL \cite{20} is a relatively new federated class incremental learning method which integrates the task model and auxiliary model into one ACGAN model.
-In the client local training phase, it adds a step of model distillation and label alignment on the data generated from the global ACGAN model and the previous local ACGAN model to alleviate catastrophic forgetting of the local ACGAN model.
-In the server aggregation phase, the local ACGAN models are first averaged aggregated to obtain the global ACGAN model, and then distill the global ACGAN model based on the generated data of each local ACGAN model.
+In the local training phase, with the generated data of the global ACGAN model and the previous local ACGAN model, FedCIL uses model distillation and label alignment to alleviate the catastrophic forgetting of the local ACGAN model.
+In the global aggregation phase, server first averaged aggregates the local ACGAN models to obtain a global ACGAN model, then finetune the global ACGAN model with the generated data of each local ACGAN model.